 Awe-inspiring Ladakh is an absolutely striking moonscape of 20,000-foot peaks sheltering stone-built villages and brilliant green fields of barley.
 An ancient Tibetan Buddhist culture thrives here, beautifully expressed in the traditional dress of the people, in thousand-year-old cliff-side monasteries, and in long walls of exquisitely carved mani stones (Buddhist prayer stones).
 In this former Buddhist kingdom hidden in the Western Himalayas, we’ll walk among serene villages under a cobalt-blue sky, discover the grand hilltop monasteries of the Indus Valley, and experience a Tibetan Buddhist festival.
 One special highlight is the breathtaking Nubra Valley, where the ancient Nubra kings once reigned.
 Here we visit oasis-like villages, ride a Bactrian camel across dunescapes, and watch a golden sunset from a 7th century monastery.

 An excellent trip—a fabulous location and an experience you will get nowhere else.

 — Barbara B., Redmond, WA

 Delhi / Leh / Hemis / Thikse (Lamayuru Festival Departure)

-Crossing the Khardung La (18,300'), for centuries a trade route for spices, pashmina shawls, opium, and saffron, we descend into the once-forbidden Shyok and Nubra Valleys where our hikes lead along the valley floor.
-You’ll have the chance to ride a Bactrian camel and visit tranquil villages, including Diskit, with its 700-year-old gompa and huge statue of Maitreya Buddha that gazes serenely over the vast valley.
+Motoring across the Khardung La (18,300'), we descend into the luminous, deep-cut Nubra Valley, where sand dunes carpet the valley floor.
+Here we have the chance to ride a Bactrian camel and visit tranquil villages, including Diskit, with its 700-year-old gompa and huge statue of Maitreya Buddha that gazes serenely over this vast, ethereal valley.
 Depart on Day 12 via Delhi.